Mac-Rsh/mr-library/document/device/pin/pin_EN.md

 mr_dev_ioctl(ds, MR_CTL_PIN_SET_EXTI_CALL, call);

-/* Get external interrupt callback function */ int (*callback)(int, void *args);
+/* Get external interrupt callback function */ int (*callback)(int desc, void *args);
 mr_dev_ioctl(ds, MR_CTL_PIN_GET_EXTI_CALL, &callback);
 ```

 Note:

-- Before setting the external interrupt mode, you need to configure the callback function, otherwise, it becomes a callback-free interrupt.
+- Before setting the external interrupt mode, you need to configure the callback function, otherwise, it becomes a
+  callback-free interrupt.
-- Even if the PIN device is closed, the callback function will not be invalid until the pin is set to a common mode (external interrupts will be ignored when the PIN device is closed).
+- Even if the PIN device is closed, the callback function will not be invalid until the pin is set to a common mode (
+  external interrupts will be ignored when the PIN device is closed).

 ## Read PIN Device Pin Level